electron/electronjs.org-old/CONTRIBUTING.md

 Jekyll uses the [Liquid templating language](https://wiki.github.com/shopify/liquid/liquid-for-designers).
 This allows templates to be written in HTML or Markdown, and all templates have access to a `site` object containing all the content from the `_data` directory.

+### Frontend JavaScript

+There's not a lot of JavaScript on the site, so we currently just use [vendored](js/vendor) third-party scripts in script tags, most of which are browserify-friendly modules downloaded from the [wzrd.in](https://wzrd.in/) web service.

+### Styles

+The styles are based on [Primer](https://github.com/primer/primer-css), the CSS toolkit that powers GitHub's front-end design.
+It's purposefully limited to common components to provide our developers with the most flexibility, and to keep GitHub uniquely GitHubby.
+It's built with SCSS and available via NPM, so it's easy to include all or part of it within your own project.

 ## Developing the Site Locally